 5.2.
-Owner-builder policy totals have declined
+Owner-builder policy totals have increased

 Table 5.1 shows how many DBI policies are issued to owner-builders each year, as well as the total value of policies held and the total premiums paid for them.
-The number of owner-builder policies that are issued has been declining since 2006, from almost 6,000 a year to less than 2,000 a year.
-Figure 5.1 provides a graphical representation of this trend, with the number of policies issued declining from a peak of over 1,100 in the September 2007 quarter to be around 450 per quarter over the last five years (despite a spike in the December 2013 quarter).
+In each case, the numbers have increased from 2016 to 2017.
+In particular, the value of DBI policies has increased by 55 per cent in 2017, from the previous year.
+There was also a relatively smaller gain of 5 per cent in the number of owner-builder policies issued.
+In the eleven years before 2017, the number of owner-builder policies had been declining from almost 6,000 a year in 2006, to less than 1,600 a year in 2016.
+Figure 5.1 provides a graphical representation of this trend, with the number of policies issued declining from a peak of over 1,100 in the September 2007 quarter to be around 450 per quarter over the last six years (despite a spike in the December 2013 quarter).

-&lt;sup>15 The report must be conducted by a prescribed building practitioner.
+The report must be prepared by a prescribed building practitioner.

-&lt;sup>16 As noted earlier, on 1 July 2015, the VMIA added a fourth condition by which a homeowner can make a DBI claim - failure to comply with a Tribunal or Court Order.
+As noted earlier, on 1 July 2015, the VMIA added a fourth condition by which a homeowner can make a DBI claim - failure to comply with a Tribunal or Court Order.

-5. Owner-builder policies, premiums and claims
+^{5.} Owner-builder policies, premiums and claims